The IBMAP approach for Markov networks structure learning: for Estimation of Distribution Algorithms

 We conducted experiments to compare \ibmaphc~as an alternative structure learning within MOA, denoted $\moaIBMAP$, and denoting by $\moaMI$ the original version that uses MI.
 The thesis is that a better structure learning algorithm improves the convergence of MOA, that is, the optimum is reached computing fewer evaluations of the fitness of individuals.
 Both versions were tested on two benchmark functions widely used in the EDA's literature: \emph{Royal Road} and \emph{OneMax}, both bit-string optimization tasks, detailed in \cite{Mitchell:1998:IGA:522098}.
-Each bit-string is modeled in the context of evolutionary algorithms as a chromosome and each bit as a gene.
+The reason these benchmark functions are widely used is that they are hard to optimize, because the fitness landscape is flat for large areas and then discontinuous.
+In the context of evolutionary algorithms these functions model each bit-string as a chromosome and each bit as a gene.
 In the Royal Road problem, the variables are arranged in groups of size $\gamma$.
 Its goal is to maximize the number of $1$s in the string, but adding $\gamma$ to the fitness count only when a group has all $1$s, otherwise adding $0$.
-For example, in the case of $\gamma=4$, an individual $111110011111$ is separated in the groups $[1111]~[1001]~[1111]$, and only the first and third groups contributes $4$ to the fitness count, which in the example equals $8$.
+For example, in the case of $\gamma=4$, an individual $111110011111$ is separated in the groups $[1111]~[1001]~[1111]$, and only the first and third group contribute $4$ to the fitness count, which in the example equals $8$.
 The underlying independence structure that should be learned therefore contains cliques of size $\gamma$, one per group.
 In our experiments we used $\gamma=1$ and $\gamma=4$.
 The former is known in the literature as \emph{OneMax}.
 In the example, the fitness is $10$ for OneMax.
 Clearly, the optimal individual for both problems is $111111111111$.